ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter22.md

 “Oh!
 No wonder why, after doing it with you, I sense that my spiritual power becomes stronger,” said Wèi WúXiàn.

-He went on, “So, if I followed correctly, you used your semen as a medium and passed through the spiritual veins barrier, then penetrated into my unconscious mind, and helped me restore my Golden Core.”
+He went on, “So, if I follow you correctly, you used your semen as a medium to pass through my spiritual barrier and penetrate my unconscious mind to help me restore my Golden Core.”

 “Wow!”
 Wèi WúXiàn exclaimed, “I am really amazed to have come up with that method.”